 Her position is responsible for assisting in protocol development and liaising with facility users to provide optimal imaging protocols specifically developed to address the group’s research aims.
 The role also contributes to policy development, education, process management and its application at both sites.
 This position acquires scans involving human participants on the 7T MRI system, and is responsible for the delivery and testing of MRI sequences for both human and phantom-based research projects involving the acquisition of high resolution anatomical MRI data, spectroscopy(MRS), and functional MRI (fMRI) data for researchers within the Australian neuroscience community.
 In addition, it is also responsible for data quality control, data curation and management of the MRI bookings system and DaRIS data distribution system, and responsible for the development of safe operating procedures at the facility.

-Braden Thai is an MRI Radiographer working with Rebecca Glarin under a subcontract of Imaging services from the Royal Melbourne Hospital.
+Braden Thai is a MRI Radiographer working with Rebecca Glarin under a subcontract of imaging services from the Royal Melbourne Hospital.
 Braden is an acting Grade 4 Radiographer with 10 years of experience.
-Braden has a Bachelor's degree in Medical Radiations and a Master's in Health Science Magnetic Resonance Imaging.
+Braden holds a Bachelor's degree in Medical Radiations and a Master's in Health Science Magnetic Resonance Imaging.

 Myrte Strik is doing a jointly awarded PhD at the University of Melbourne and VU University Amsterdam in the Netherlands.
 Originally, she is from Amsterdam, and previously completed a bachelor’s degree in Human Movement Sciences and a Master’s degree in Neuroscience at the VU University Amsterdam.
 She did an internship and worked as a research assistant in Melbourne, travelled the world and is currently doing a PhD project researching motor disability in multiple sclerosis (MS) patients.